The Coordination Tax

 If 60% of the people involved in AI governance are consumed by coordination overhead, the quality of governance decisions degrades.
 This is not a productivity problem — it is a governance quality problem.

 The structural answer is not better project management.
 It is a fundamentally different operating model — one where AI handles the coordination and humans concentrate on the judgment that governance actually requires.
-Architecture-first governance moves enforcement into the system so that human attention is reserved for genuinely novel risk decisions, not routine approvals.
+With Gartner forecasting 40% of enterprise applications embedded with AI agents by 2026, the question for governance programmes is no longer whether to adopt agentic AI but how to govern the agents that are already arriving.12 Architecture-first governance moves enforcement into the system so that human attention is reserved for genuinely novel risk decisions, not routine approvals.

 Sources